code-423n4/2023-03-canto-identity-findings/data/dontonka-Q.md

      ) ERC721A("Namespace Tray", "NSTRAY") Owned(msg.sender) {
          lastHash = _initHash;
 -        trayPrice = _trayPrice;
-+        trayPrice = _trayPrice; //@audit (QA) This need to be expressed in $NOTE decimal (1e18), should there be a require statement here against a minimal or maximum to be safe? revenueAddress = _revenueAddress;
++        trayPrice = _trayPrice; //@audit (QA) This need to be expressed in $NOTE decimal (1e18), I would recommend a require statement here against a minimal or maximum to be safe. revenueAddress = _revenueAddress;
          note = ERC20(_note);
          namespaceNFT = _namespaceNFT;